 - If you are using the gelatin, bloom in 2 tablespoons cold water in a medium size bowl.
 Set aside.

 - Thoroughly whisk together the sugar and eggs in a medium saucepan.
-Add the lemon juice, zest and salt.
+Add the passion fruit juice, lime juice and salt.

 - Place the butter on top of the bloomed gelatin.
 Put a fine mesh sieve over the bowl and keep it near the stove.